JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-native-distribution.md

 }
 ```

-The following table describes all available platform-specific options.
+The following table describes all supported platform-specific options.
 It is **not recommended** to use undocumented properties.

 <table>
     <tr>